 Colorado State University’s organizational learning, performance, and change Ph.D. program in Denver develops both research and practical expertise, helping you understand workplaces on a deeper level and enhance them with long-lasting solutions.

-Earn your Ph.D. in organizational development in Denver
+Earn your Ph.D. in organizational development in a classroom setting in Denver

 Develop the skills to improve organizational effectiveness, enhance your decision-making, and develop analysis and research expertise.
 Designed for working executives, researchers, and academics, the program offers the unique structure of bi-weekly Saturday meetings held face-to-face in downtown Denver.